Notice of Privacy Practices

 Right to Inspect and Copy Protected Health Information

 You have a right to review and ask for a copy of your PHI that is part of our designated record set.
-This right does not apply to: psychotherapy notes; information gathered to prepare for civil, criminal or administrative actions or proceedings; or where law does not permit the release.

 Right to Amend Protected Health Information